MaastrichtU-IDS/translator-openpredict/README.md

 cd translator-openpredict
 ```

-Install `openpredict` from the source code, and update the package automatically when the files changes locally :arrows_counterclockwise:
+Install `openpredict` from the source code, the package will be automatically updated when the files changes locally :arrows_counterclockwise:

 ```bash
 pip3 install -e .